realapire/geoguessr-cheat/README.md

-# Apvir - GeoGuessr Extractor Chrome Extension
+# ApvGuesser - GeoGuessr Extractor Chrome Extension

 ## How to Use